MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Conclusion

 \section{Conclusion}

-We propose \system, the first parallel multi-language benchmark for natural-language-to-code generation.
-We write compilers to translate the HumanEval benchmark suite of Python programs into \nlang{} programming languages that span a spectrum of language features and popularity.
+We propose \system, the first massively parallel, multi-language benchmark for natural-language-to-code generation.
+We write compilers to translate code generation benchmarks from Python to \nlang{} additional programming languages that span a spectrum of language features and popularity.

-We present the first multi-language code correctness evaluation of two state-of-the-art NL2Code models: Codex and InCoder.
-We show that Codex performs best on JavaScript and does as well as Python on four other languages (C++, JavaScript, Scala, and TypeScript).
-Our results highlight the importance of testing: we do not find a strong correlation between perplexity and code correctness.
+We translate two widely used unit test-driven benchmarks for code generation: HumanEval and MBPP.
+Using our multi-language parallel versions, we present the first multi-language code correctness evaluation of three state-of-the-art models: Codex, CodeGen, and InCoder.
+We demonstrate that Codex displays high performance across a variety of programming languages, performing similarly to Python on several languages, most notably, JavaScript.

 In our detailed by-language analysis, we find a predictable effect of language frequency, but draw mixed conclusions about the impact of type annotations.
 Our detailed error analysis highlights common patterns in four languages, finding model errors that are both like and unlike those of human programmers.
+We hope that our in-depth, parallel evaluation of a large set of languages will be a useful guide for developers weighing whether the utility of code generation tools in their project context.

 Our publicly available benchmark is also easy to extend to new problems and languages.
-We hope it will help evaluate and develop future work on multi-language LLMs of code.
+We hope it will help evaluate and develop future work on multi-language code generation models.

 \ifanon

 \else